|Course Length:||3 Years Full-Time|

 What will I study?

-In Year 1, you will explore the relationship between animation production and design, gaining a range of creative and practical animation skills.
+In Year 1 you will explore the relationship between animation production and design, gaining a range of creative and practical animation skills.
 You will cover scriptwriting, dramatic creation and film structure, learning how to develop ideas from conception to final production.
-You’ll also consider visual culture as an important element within animation.
+You will also consider film and visual culture as an important element within animation.

-Year 2 develops your practical skills working on 3D and interactive and character animation.
-You will also practice essential animation studio skills such as sound, lighting, post-production and SFX.
-You’ll gain an understanding of media theory and its relevance to animation forms through the study of, and the relationship between, producers and audiences.
+Year 2 develops your practical experience where you will refine essential animation studio skills such as character animation, sound, lighting, post-production and SFX.
+You will gain an understanding of animation and film and television theory, and its relevance to animation forms, through the study of the relationship between producers and audiences.
 Year 2 also offers a series of elective modules for developing specialist animation skills and techniques.
-These include CGI, stop motion and 2D and convergent animation.
+These include 3D CGI, stop motion, and 2D and convergent animation.

-Year 3 includes studio practice where you will appreciate the real-life aspects of running and working in a professional animation studio.
+Year 3 includes a studio practice module where you will appreciate the real-life aspects of running and working within a professional animation studio.
 Guest speakers will engage you in evaluating the industry and encourage you to think about your future.
 Central to Year 3 is the opportunity to undertake a substantial animation project demonstrating your creative ability and technical skills.
 You can also engage in subject research via an independent research project or dissertation in an area that interests you.

 How will I study?